blueskythlikesclouds/MikuMikuLibrary/README.md

 ### FARC Pack
 A program that allows you to extract .farc files or create them from folders.

-### TXP Converter
-A program allows you to modify _tex.bin or .txd files by extracting them to .dds or .png files.

 # Special thanks
 * [Brolijah](https://github.com/Brolijah)
 * [chrrox](https://www.deviantart.com/chrrox)